maartenba/maartenba.github.io/src/data/blog/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.md

 Having open source producers commercialize on a NuGet marketplace is one thing, but there can be more.
 If this NuGet marketplace goes beyond just packages and licenses, others can sell value added services.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">An interesting case that I could see popping up: if I&#39;m an expert at a package, could I sell support for that package that specifies it can&#39;t guarantee code changes?
-I think there&#39;s a market for that and I could see myself applying as a vendor for that sort of thing...</p>&mdash; Sean Killeen (@sjkilleen) <a href="https://twitter.com/sjkilleen/status/1273252987788496897?ref_src=twsrc%5Etfw">June 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> An interesting case that I could see popping up: if I'm an expert at a package, could I sell support for that package that specifies it can't guarantee code changes?
+I think there's a market for that and I could see myself applying as a vendor for that sort of thing...— Sean Killeen (@sjkilleen) [June 17, 2020](https://twitter.com/sjkilleen/status/1273252987788496897?ref_src=twsrc%5Etfw)
+ <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 While not a key component of this NuGet marketplace, it may be a good incentive for consumers to flock here and find those services.